microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsynchronizationprofile-get.md

 ---
 title: "Get an educationSynchronizationProfile"
-description: "Retrieve a school data synchronization profile in the tenant based on the identifier."
+description: "Retrieve a school data synchronization profile in the tenant based on the identifier."author: "mmast-msft"
 ---

 # Get an educationSynchronizationProfile